close up of nettle (Urtica diotica) leaves

 For Culinary Use

-Garlic (Allium sativum): Fresh cloves create pungent, flavorful vinegar.
+Fresh cloves create pungent, flavourful vinegar.
 Antimicrobial, cardiovascular support.

 Basil, oregano, tarragon: All create wonderful culinary vinegars.